wesleydonald/MTRN4231/README.md

 ---

 # Project Overview
 This system addresses the problem of poor engagement in current stroke rehabilitation.
 Traditional therapy methods are often highly repetitive, isolating, and provide no data tracking for the patient.
 Our intended customer is a post-stroke patient with hand weakness, personified as *Nick*, a 68 year old former engineer who loves robotics and strategy games.
-Our solution combines a UR5e robotic arm with a physical game of Tic-Tac-Toe, turning therapy into an activity that feels like play.
+Our solution combines a UR5e robotic arm with a game of Tic-Tac-Toe, turning therapy into an enjoyable activity.
 The entire process is managed by a ROS 2 based architecture.

 The robot's behavior follows this sequence: